This topic describes how to define the multicast addresses for the IP senders.

 The Assign Mode field sets the method of assignment: either SrcIpBased (Source IP Based) or Custom

-Option 1: Using Source IP-Based Assign Mode
+Option 1: Source IP-Based Assign Mode

 If the Assign Mode is set to SrcIpBased, then the Video/Audio/Meta Stream 0 IP Range (Primary) and (Secondary) fields show the automatically-generated IP ranges.
 These are based on the media port source IPs (as described above).